Political career of Fidel Castro: Consolidating rule (1959)

 Although he refused to initially categorize his regime as 'socialist' and repeatedly denied specifically being a 'communist', Castro appointed advocates of Marxism-Leninism to senior government and military positions.
-Most notably, Che Guevara became Governor of the Central Bank and then Minister of Industries.
+Most notably, Che Guevara became governor of the Central Bank and then minister of industries.
 Appalled, Air Force commander Pedro Luis Díaz Lanz defected to the U.S. Although President Urrutia denounced the defection, he publicly expressed concern with the rising influence of Marxism.
 Angered, Castro announced his resignation as prime minister, blaming Urrutia for complicating government with his "fevered anti-Communism".
 Over 500,000 Castro-supporters surrounded the Presidential Palace demanding Urrutia's resignation, which was duly received.
 On July 23, Castro resumed his Premiership and appointed the Marxist Osvaldo Dorticós as the new president.

 Castro used radio and television to develop a "dialogue with the people", posing questions and making provocative statements.
 His regime remained popular with workers, peasants and students, who constituted the majority of the country's population, while opposition came primarily from the middle class.
-Thousands of doctors, engineers and other professionals emigrated to Florida in the U.S., causing an economic brain drain.
-Castro's government cracked down on opponents of his government, and arrested hundreds of counter-revolutionaries.
+Thousands of doctors, engineers, and other professionals emigrated to the U.S. (mostly Florida), causing an economic brain drain.

+Castro's government cracked down on opponents and arrested hundreds of counter-revolutionaries, many of whom were executed.
 Castro's government was characterized by the use of psychological torture, subjecting prisoners to solitary confinement, rough treatment, and threatening behavior.
 Militant anti-Castro groups, funded by exiles, the Central Intelligence Agency (CIA), and Rafael Trujillo's Dominican government, undertook armed attacks and set up guerrilla bases in Cuba's mountainous regions.
 This led to a six-year Escambray Rebellion that lasted longer and involved more soldiers than the revolution.
 The government won with superior numbers and executed those who surrendered.

 After conservative editors and journalists expressed hostility towards the government, the pro-Castro printers' trade union disrupted editorial staff.
 In January 1960, the government proclaimed that each newspaper would be obliged to publish a "clarification" written by the printers' union at the end of any articles critical of the government; thus began press censorship in Castro's Cuba.